Constructing and modifying levee banks

 For more information refer to:

-- Code for IDAS for development applications for construction or modification of particular levees - contained in Schedule 10 of the Water Regulation 2016 (PDF, 2MB)
+- Code for assessment of development for construction or modification of particular levees – contained in Schedule 10 of the Water Regulation 2016

-- Guidelines for the construction and modification of category 2 and 3 levees (PDF, 738KB).
+- Guidelines for the construction and modification of category 2 and 3 levees (PDF, 841KB).

 Additional requirements for Category 3 levees

-Applications for Category 3 levees also need to meet the requirements of State code 19: Category 3 levees (PDF, 90KB).
+Applications for category 3 levees also need to meet the requirements of State code 19: Category 3 levees.

-Application forms are available from the Department of Infrastructure Local Government and Planning.
+Application forms are available from the Department of State Development, Infrastructure, Local Government and Planning.
 You will need to use DA Form 1 (Development Application).